On this page:

 Commissioner Representing Labor

-Ronald G. Congleton is Commissioner Representing Labor for the Texas Workforce Commission (TWC).
-Governor Rick Perry appointed him to the three-member Commission in October 2003.
-Governor Perry reappointed him on February 3, 2011.
+Julian Alvarez III is the Commissioner Representing Labor of the Texas Workforce Commission.
+Gov. Greg Abbott appointed him to the three-member Commission on February 22, 2016.
 His Commission appointment expires February 1, 2017.